-FCA have an annual National Photography Competition which is open to all children and young people aged three years and above.
+In the past, FCA have ran annual National Photography Competitions which were open to all children and young people aged three years and above.

 Photography is a fantastic medium, as it is inclusive and accessible to all, regardless of ability or academic aptitude.
 The project was inspired by a young person, who has a particular passion for photography and has worked alongside us to provide a young person's voice in the planning and preparations.